0xNineteen/blog.md/mev-v2/index.md

 </div>

 To gain a better understanding, it's helpful to understand how a protocol can emulate a validator based on implementation.
-For example, consider a protocol which collects N requests (eg, an example request could be "swap 50 ETH for BTC") and then executes all the requests on the N+1th request.
+For example, consider a protocol which collects N requests (eg, an example request for an AMM could be "swap 50 ETH for BTC") and then executes all the requests on the N+1th request.
 Similar to a validator producing blocks of txs, the protocol is producing protocol-level blocks: txs that only interact with the protocol.

 Now consider if the protocol allows for users to bid on